-This sort of online therapeutic work has been called many things: Online couples therapy, online marriage counseling, e-marriage counseling or online relationship counseling, but what exactly is it?
+This sort of online therapeutic work has been called many things: online marriage counseling, online couples counseling or marriage counseling online but what exactly is it?

 It’s confusing, as you'll find everything from ebooks and video programs to text-type “therapy” or “coaching” in the search results.
 Costs range from $30 a week to $300 a month for “unlimited access.”

-Marriage and couples counseling itself is a form of psychotherapy designed to help adults in intimate relationships who are struggling with their communication, sex and intimacy, collaboration, sense of belonging in their relationship, among other issues.
+Marriage counseling itself is a form of psychotherapy designed to help adults in intimate relationships who are struggling with their communication, sex and intimacy, collaboration, sense of belonging in their relationship, among other issues.
 When it is done online, it is called “online marriage counseling.”

 Online therapy has been demonstrated to be as effective as face-to-face therapy in multiple studies.